Brink’s Business Expense Business Deposit Account Agreement

 Each Cardholder may create a unique Personal Identification Number (“PIN”) to use with the Card.
 The PIN may be created by calling 1 (844) 753-7586 or by other methods which may be made available at our discretion.
 The Card must be activated before the PIN can be used.
 See the Card activation instructions in the section titled “Activate the Card.”
 Do not write or keep a PIN with the related Card.
 The PIN should never be shared with anyone.
 Cardholder should not enter the PIN so it can be observed by others; Cardholder should not enter the PIN into any terminal that appears to be modified or suspicious.
 If a Cardholder believes someone has gained unauthorized access to their PIN, advise Bento immediately.

 Customer is responsible for all authorized transactions initiated and fees incurred by use of each Card or Virtual Card we issue.
-If an individual is permitted access to a Card, Virtual Card, Card number(s) or PIN, we will treat this as if Customer authorized such use and Customer will be liable for all transactions and fees incurred by those persons.
+If Customer permitted an individual access to a Card, Virtual Card, Card number(s) or PIN, we will treat this as if Customer authorized such use and Customer will be liable for all transactions and fees incurred by those persons.
 Customer is wholly responsible for use of the Card according to the terms and conditions of this Agreement.

 To purchase or lease goods or services or to make payments by telephone or online, without presenting your Card, you may request Virtual Cards.
 Each Virtual Card consists of a 16-digit account number, a 3-digit security code, and an expiration date.